Let’s talk

 Benefits of AI in Education

-Reading about how AI is currently being used in EdTech, you can clearly see the benefits it provides for both students and educators.
+Reading about use cases of AI you can clearly see the benefits it provides for both students and educators.
 Now, let’s examine the main ones more closely.

 • Data-driven insights